StefanGrimminck/ES6-T62/assignment5/paper.md

 Pin: 56 on connector 3 has been set to direction 0, with value 2
 # cat /dev/gpio
 Pin: 56 on connector 3 has been set to direction 0, with value 0
-#
-# echo "r 3 33" > /dev/gpio
-# cat /dev/gpio
-Pin: 33 on connector 3 has been set to direction 0, with value 2
-# cat /dev/gpio
-Pin: 33 on connector 3 has been set to direction 0, with value 0
 ```
 note: initially this was done with peek & poke